Rhapsody (video game series): Rhapsody III: Memories of Marl Kingdom

 Rhapsody III: Memories of Marl Kingdom (titled Angel's Present: A Marl Kingdom Story in Japan) is the third game in the Rhapsody series.
 It was released on December 21, 2000, in Japan for the PS2.
 This was the only main Marl game to be released on the PS2 and was the last Rhapsody game, and unlike the other two games, Memories of Marl Kingdom was released only once.
-Upon release, there was a limited edition version.
+Upon release, there was a limited-edition version.

 Memories of Marl Kingdom, instead of focusing on just one story, is broken up into chapters similar to Dragon Quest IV, each with its own story and characters, including ones from previous games.
 The battle system recycles the traditional RPG one, adding the ability to have characters on the side lines, aiding the main party.

-This title was released onto Nintendo Switch as a bundle under the title Rhapsody: Marl Kingdom Chronicles with Rhapsody II and as a standalone title on PC via Steam.
+This title was released onto Nintendo Switch as a bundle under the title Rhapsody: Marl Kingdom Chronicles with Rhapsody II and as a standalone title on PC via Steam on August 29, 2023.
 A Rhapsody: Marl Kingdom Trilogy Deluxe Edition featuring all three Rhapsody titles and their respective DLCs is also available on Steam.